Skip to content

 The final step is crucial to preserve the metal’s characteristics and prevent cracking.
 The slower you cool down the casting, the better.

-For critical welds or valuable castings, you can delay the cool down rate even down to 50 °F (10 °C) per hour.
+For critical welds or valuable castings, you delay the cool-down rate even down to 50 °F (10 °C) per hour.

-You must insulate the entire casting so it can cool down evenly until it reaches room temperature.
+You should insulate the entire casting so to ensure a slow and even cool down until it reaches room temperature.

-If you preheated the casting with an oven, use it again but to cool it down.
+If you preheated the casting with an oven, use it again at lower temperatures to cool it down.
 Otherwise, you can cover it with welding blankets, similar fiberglass material, or dry sand.

-In the third part of the article, let’s see how to TIG weld cast iron without preheating.
+In the third part of the article, let’s see how to TIG weld a casting without preheating.

 How to TIG weld cast iron without preheating

-There are many situations when you might consider to TIG weld cast iron without preheating:
+There are many situations when you consider welding cast iron without preheating:

-• The casting might be too big or complicated to preheat correctly.
+- The casting is too big or complicated to preheat correctly.

-• You might not have the necessary preheating equipment at the moment.
+- You don’t have the necessary preheating equipment.

-• You cannot dismantle the part, and it will crack if you preheat it.
+- You cannot dismantle the part, and if you preheat it, it will crack.

 You can TIG weld cast iron without preheating using nickel rods (ERNi99 and ERNi55), very short beads, and constant peening.
 The important step is to leave each bead to cool before welding the next one.
 However, no preheating will always make the weld weaker and more prone to cracking in the future.